openMF/mojafos/README.md

 - `-d` This flag tells the sccript whether to execute in verbose mode or not.
 The available values are :
     - true - Output should provide as much information as possible
     - false - Output should not be minimal
+- `-a` This flag  tells the script in which mode the depoloyment should be made.
+It is an optional flag therefore if it is not provided,the default deployment mode is all apps
+- `-f` This flag specifies the number of fineract instances to deployed.
+If not specified, the default number of instances is 2
+- `-e` This flag specifies the environment into which the applications should be deployed.
+If not specified, it will deploy into k3s locally.

+> DOCS TO BE UPDATED

 After running this command, it will run a few checks and then it will ask you whether you want to setup a kubernetes cluster locally or you want to connect to a remote one that is already configured using kubectl
 ```